PeterKamphuis/FAT/README.md

     IDL 7.0 or higher or GDL 0.9.6 or higher with astrolib TiRiFiC v2.2.3 or higher
     SoFiA v 0.4.0 or higher
+    mpfit package
     Standard unix commands pwd, mkdir, rm, cp, ls, python

 [astrolib](http://idlastro.gsfc.nasa.gov/) (note the Coyote Library Dependencies for newer versions), [GDL](http://gnudatalanguage.sourceforge.net/), [IDL](https://www.harrisgeospatial.com/docs/using_idl_home.html),[TiRiFiC](http://gigjozsa.github.io/tirific/download_and_installation.html), [SoFiA](https://github.com/SoFiA-Admin/SoFiA)

 IDL/GDL needs to be able to execute tirific, sofia, rename and the standard unix commands from a spawn command.
 All other dependencies should be in IDL and available with the normal IDL distributions.

 To run under GDL you will additionally need the package mpfit for GDL by Ole Streicher (https://packages.debian.org/sid/all/gdl-mpfit/download).
+Since version 6.0 mpfit is also a requirement when run under idl.
+The IDL version can be found here: https://cow.physics.wisc.edu/~craigm/idl/fitqa.html#download

 The GDL version is tested under Ubuntu 16.04 and runs after running the command

 	sudo apt-get install gnudatalanguage gdl-astrolib gdl-mpfit libplplot-dev